-- Identifying and controlling hazards will help to keep your food safe when preparing, processing or handling food. - It's your job to identify and control hazards to keep your food safe when it's being prepared, processed or handled. - The hazards you need to know are: - bugs (e.g.listeria, E.coli, salmonella, campylobacter etc.), - chemicals (e.g. cleaning products, pest control products), - foreign matter (e.g. glass, stones, metal). - Not all control steps may not all be applicable to your business - you don't have to follow the ones that don't apply to you (for example if you don't package food you don't have to follow the rules about packaging). - Not all hazards can not be controlled in all food businesses (for example it's not possible for a manufacturer of frozen vegetables to directly control the application of agricultural compounds onto horticultural produce) - your responsibility is to control hazards that can be controlled in your business.
+- Identifying and controlling hazards will help to keep your food safe when preparing, processing or handling food. - It's your job to identify and control hazards to keep your food safe when it's being prepared, processed or handled. - The hazards you need to know about are: - bugs (e.g. listeria, E.coli, Salmonella, Campylobacter etc.), - chemicals (e.g. cleaning products, pest control products), - foreign matter (e.g. glass, stones, metal). - Not all control steps will be applicable to your business you don't have to follow the ones that don't apply to you (for example if you don't package food you don't have to follow the rules about packaging). - Not all hazards can be controlled in all food businesses (for example it's not possible for a transporter to control agricultural compound residues in horticultural produce)

+your responsibility is to control hazards that can be controlled in your business.